jennybc/user2016-git-tutorial/bryan-user2016-git-tutorial.md

-Using Git and GitHub with R, Rstudio, and R Markdown
+Using Git and GitHub with R, RStudio, and R Markdown
 ================

 ##### Jenny Bryan, University of British Columbia & rOpenSci